ramon-astudillo/vimbox/README.md

     - how to handle already encrypted files (two hash tables?)
     - `vimbox -k`

+* Update autocomplete from vimbox after new register (instead of `source`)

 * Other backends e.g. `vimbox /evernote/notes/`
-    - mock-up back-end for testing
+    - Unit test with back-end and editor mock-ups
     - `dropbox paper` has an API, unclear how flexible
     - `CloudBlaze` is an alternative to dropbox
     - `evernote` seems accessible